syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-WinUI.md

 //"App" is the class of Portable project.
 Assembly assembly = typeof(App).GetTypeInfo().Assembly;
-// Creates a new document.
+//Create a new document.
 using (WordDocument document = new WordDocument())
 {
-	//Adds a new section to the document.
+	//Add a new section to the document.
 	WSection section = document.AddSection() as WSection;
-	//Sets Margin of the section.
+	//Set Margin of the section.
 	section.PageSetup.Margins.All = 72;
-	//Sets page size of the section.
-	section.PageSetup.PageSize = new Syncfusion.Drawing.SizeF(612, 792);
+	//Set the page size of the section. section.PageSetup.PageSize = new Syncfusion.Drawing.SizeF(612, 792);

-	//Creates Paragraph styles.
+	//Create Paragraph styles.
 	WParagraphStyle style = document.AddParagraphStyle("Normal") as WParagraphStyle;
 	style.CharacterFormat.FontName = "Calibri";
 	style.CharacterFormat.FontSize = 11f;